begolu2/rktik-thesis/01_introduction.md

 Table: Overview of username restrictions and group features

-In conclusion, Rktik as a social platform has many similarities to existing social platforms.
+In conclusion, Rktik has many similarities to existing social platforms.
 Established concepts and functionality such as user profiles, private messaging, media attachments and others are extended with a novel conceptualization of personal and group identity.
-These new features extend user’s capabilities in shaping their privacy.
-New group functionality may serve as a catalyst to processes defining the group’s online identity.
-Other platforms, especially Facebook, also offer extended group features, but are not considering groups as an identity that can publish content itself.
+These new features extend user’s capabilities in shaping their privacy and identity.
+They also may serve as a catalyst to processes defining group’s online identity.
+Facebook also offers extended group features but is not considering groups as an identity that can publish content itself.